MiguelBocanegra/aws-s3-static-website-cli/README.md

 ![CLI](https://img.shields.io/badge/Interface-CLI-lightgrey)
 ![Script](https://img.shields.io/badge/Automation-Bash-blueviolet)

+## Project Overview

+This project demonstrates how to deploy a static website on Amazon S3 using AWS CLI, including IAM configuration, public access management, and troubleshooting common errors.

+The implementation was adapted from a guided AWS lab, with additional configurations required to make it work in a real AWS environment.

 ## Project Description

 This project demonstrates how to deploy a static website using Amazon S3 and AWS CLI.